 Graph_for_Implementing_Kruskals_Algorithm.

-Initially, you will need to create two sets for maintaining parent value and rank value for each node.
-Along with that, you will create a structure to keep the edges of the graph.
+Initially, you must create two sets to maintain each node's parent and rank values.
+You will also create a structure to keep the edges of the graph.
 For all the nodes in the graph, you will initialize parent values to -1 and rank values to 0.
-The reason behind that is that you need to treat all the nodes of a graph as trees themselves.
+The reason is that you need to treat all the graph nodes as trees themselves.

 Initialising_Parent_and_Rank_set_values-Kruskals_Algorithm.

 Additionally, remember that whenever you join two disjoint tree structures together, the rank of one being pointed to will increase by one.
-So, once you add edges into the MST, the rank and parent values of included nodes will change.
+So, once you add edges into the MST, the included nodes' rank and parent values will change.
 This particular graph will show the state of sets, like the figure below.

 Set_Updation-Kruskals_Algorithm.

-The C program to implement Kruskal’s algorithm using above-mentioned strategy is as follows:
+The C program to implement Kruskal’s algorithm using the strategy mentioned above is as follows:

 #include <stdlib.h>